AvaKillingsworth/PhysicalLibrary/README.md

 # PhysicalLibrary
-I cataloged all of my books and documented my reading progress through the years.
+I cataloged all of my books and document my reading progress through the years.
+I read a lot so I will update this consistently.